pachyderm/pachyderm/doc/docs/master/how-tos/use-pachyderm-ide/index.md

 Run `pip install` from a cell to install any additional library.

 !!!
 Note
      We have included a selection of data science examples running on Pachyderm, from a market sentiment NLP implementation using a FinBERT model to pipelines training a regression model on the Boston Housing Dataset.
-In the `/examples` directory, you will also find integration examples with opensource products that complete your ML stack, such as labeling or model serving applications.
+In the `/examples` directory, you will also find integration examples with open-source products, such as labeling or model serving applications.

 ## Getting Started